Learn more about Gas Assisted Injection Moulding and the differences between internal and external gas-assisted injection moulding.

 Types of plastic that use GAM

-There are various types of plastic that can use GAM, including:
+Various types of plastic can use GAM, including:

 - Polypropylene (PP)